Intensive In-Home Child & Adolescent Psychiatric Services (IICAPS)

 Yes, there is an emergency phone, and a staff member can be reached in case of emergency 24-hours a day, seven days a week.

 Yes.
-In some cases the IICAPS Medical Director who is a child and adolescent psychiatrist or FCA's psychiatric APRN will oversee medication.
+In some cases the IICAPS Medical Director who is a Child and Adolescent Psychiatrist or FCA's psychiatric APRN will oversee medication.
 The IICAPS team works with the family and other providers to determine where the medication will be managed.